dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 ### 3.1.
 Start-Up Plans

 #### 3.1.1 Estimation Plan
+* The estimation time was calculated using COCOMO.
+* The estimatmation occured on 2/10/23
+* Dakota and Austin were involved in the estimation process.
+* Estimations will be documented in the projects documentation.
+Estimation Reviews will be don either by Austin or Dakota.
 #### 3.1.2 Staffing Plan
 Two software developers are required for the project.
 The knowledge of Java is required for the project.
 #### 3.1.4 Resource Acquisition Plan